Chaoyang masses

-After the arrest of concert pianist Li Yundi in October 2021 for soliciting a sex worker, for which police gave credit to the Chaoyang masses, there was renewed interest in the group within China; the hashtag: #Who exactly are Chaoyang masses? was viewed at least 310 million times on Weibo, and Chinese netizens expressed astonishment about its apparent effectiveness.
+After the arrest of concert pianist Li Yundi in October 2021 for allegedly soliciting a sex worker, for which police gave credit to the Chaoyang masses, there was renewed interest in the group within China; the hashtag: #Who exactly are Chaoyang masses? was viewed at least 310 million times on Weibo, and Chinese netizens expressed astonishment about its apparent effectiveness.
 A song called "The Chaoyang Masses" became a trending top on the internet.

 In China, the group is jokingly referred to as "one of the top 5 intelligence agencies in the world", following the CIA, Mossad, FSB and MI6.